Legal Services Commission

 The Legal Services Commission (LSC) was an executive non-departmental public body of the Ministry of Justice which was responsible for the operational administration of legal aid in England and Wales between 2000 and 2013.

 Overview

 The LSC was responsible for a budget of around £2 billion annually, and helping over 2 million people with their legal problems across England and Wales each year.
 It was established under the Access to Justice Act 1999 and in 2000 replaced the Legal Aid Board (founded in 1988 by the Legal Aid Act 1988, its responsibility was previously held by the Law Society of England and Wales through the Legal Aid and Advice Act 1949).
 Sponsored by the Ministry of Justice, the LSC helped to protect the fundamental rights of the individual and addressed problems that contribute to social exclusion.

-The Chair of the LSC was Sir Bill Callaghan and its work was overseen by an independent board of commissioners.
-The Chief Executive of the LSC was Matthew Coats.
+The LSC was overseen by an independent board of commissioners, appointed by the Ministry.